 While the Cinco de Mayo celebration is widely popular in the United States to commemorate Mexican culture, the holiday is not necessarily a festivity in Mexico.

-In the U.S., its common for many to believe that Cinco de Mayo is the Mexican Independence Day.
+In the U.S., it’s common for many to believe that Cinco de Mayo is the Mexican Independence Day.
 However, the real story is very different.

 A more historical connotation